lixiaomu05/World_Weather_Analysis/README.md

 ![](Vacation_Search/WeatherPy_vacation_map.png)

-The user decides to go to the United States and therefore selected four cities to visit.
+The user decides to go to Japan and therefore selected four cities to visit.
 Below are the travel itinerary and detailed information on each city.

 ![](Vacation_Itinerary/WeatherPy_travel_map.png)